nullfame/knowdev-express/README.md

 ## ℹ️ Overview

-Encapsulates KnowDev opinions on JSON:API, logging, and debugging
+Encapsulates project opinions on JSON:API, logging, and debugging

 * `projectHandler()` function should wrap all routes
 * The handler will bootstrap logging provided by `@knowdev/log`